shs-plasma/qn-guide-examples/AI/evm-mcp-server/README.md

 # EVM MCP Server

-An MCP server built in TypeScript that enables LLM agents to perceive blockchain data across multiple EVM-compatible networks using QuickNode endpoints.
+An MCP server built in TypeScript that enables LLM agents to access EVM blockchain data on the Plasma mainnet using QuickNode endpoints.

 **Written tutorial of this project**: [Create an EVM MCP Server with Claude Desktop](https://www.quicknode.com/guides/ai/evm-mcp-server?utm_source=internal&utm_campaign=sample-apps&utm_content=evm-mcp-server)